Tenants' Annual Report 2024

 Moving Home

-The Voids & Allocations Team support customers by carrying out the day-to-day process of managing properties from ‘keys in to key out’, ensuring empty homes are let to the right quality standard.
+The Voids and Allocations Team support customers by carrying out the day-to-day process of managing properties from ‘keys in to key out’, ensuring empty homes are let to the right quality standard.

 The team: